Avivbens/rx-parallel/README.md

 -   **concurrency**: The number of concurrent tasks. **By default, it is 1**.
     <br>
-    This means that the tasks will be executed one by one.
+    In this case, it means that the tasks will be executed one by one.

 -   **payload**: A payload to be processed.
 Should be an array.